 You do not need to stretch the ITB, just flick it back into its correct relationship to the greater trochanter in a specific way.
 It is a neurological deficit not a physical problem.

-I am not one of those disciplines and my scope of practice does not cover many of the techniques they use.
+I am not one of those disciplines, and my scope of practice does not cover many techniques they use.

 My focus is exercise.

-When it comes to any kind of manual therapy (touching a client in order to create a result), that is not my area of expertise and I do not recommend any fitness professional do that unless they have additional education, training and insurance that covers it.
+When it comes to any manual therapy (touching a client to create a result), that is not my area of expertise.
+I do not recommend any fitness professional do that unless they have additional education, training, and insurance that covers it.